Lewes, Delaware: History

 On April 6 and 7, 1813, during the War of 1812, Royal Navy vessels led by HMS Poictiers under the command of Captain Sir John Beresford briefly and ineffectually bombarded the town.
 A cannonball from the bombardment is lodged in the foundation of Cannonball House, which now serves as the town's maritime museum.

 Lewes was incorporated by an act of the state assembly on Feb.
 2, 1818.
 The act provided for five persons to be chosen as commissioners to be known as "Trustees of the Town of Lewes."

-Lewes Beach itself was an important stop on the Underground Railroad in the years leading up to the American Civil War.
-As a "border state," Delaware was not part of the Confederacy, but was still quite dangerous for fugitive slaves.
-Several houses in Lewes thus housed escaping slaves; these "safe houses" were identified by the residents placing a single candle in the top window of the house.

-In 1941, the United States built Fort Miles on Cape Henlopen, immediately south of Lewes, to defend Delaware Bay and the Delaware River and the oil refineries and factories on its shores, as well as the city of Philadelphia.
+In 1941, the United States built Fort Miles on Cape Henlopen, immediately east of Lewes, to defend Delaware Bay and the Delaware River and the oil refineries and factories on its shores, as well as the city of Philadelphia.

 Fort Miles never saw any major action; except for range practice, it fired its guns only once between its establishment and the end of World War II.
 Fort Miles ceased operation altogether in 1991 and was deeded to the State of Delaware.

 In addition to Fort Miles, the Cape Henlopen Archeological District, Coleman House, Cool Spring Presbyterian Church, De Vries Palisade, Delaware Breakwater and Lewes Harbor, Fisher Homestead, Fisher's Paradise, Col. David Hall House, Hopkins Covered Bridge Farm, Lewes Historic District, Lewes Presbyterian Church, Lightship WAL 539, Maull House, National Harbor of Refuge and Delaware Breakwater Harbor Historic District, Pagan Creek Dike, Roosevelt Inlet Shipwreck, William Russell House, St. George's Chapel, Lewes, Townsend Site, and Wolfe's Neck Site are listed on the National Register of Historic Places.